Let’s do some hydrangea myth-busting to get you and your Hydrangeas off on the right foot!

 Fact: Pruning Depends on the Type of Hydrangea

-Big Leaf, Mountain, Oak Leaf & Climbing Hydrangeas
+Big Leaf, Mountain, Oak Leaf, and Climbing Hydrangeas Pruning

 Myth #2: Home Remedies Added To Your Soil Can Change Flower Color